 - Supported Employment – Participants are assisted in successfully finding and maintaining a job that meets their skills, interests and abilities

-Individuals who are higher functioning and more independent benefit from community-based assessments, work training and job placement services.
+Individuals who are more independent benefit from community-based assessments, work training and job placement services.
 Individuals are helped in assessing their abilities and enhancing their skills to successfully maintain employment.
 JVS also helps individuals who receive Supplemental Security Income and/or Social Security Disability Insurance understanding the work incentives program and how employment may affect their benefits.
 For more information, contact Lydia Gray at firstname.lastname@example.org or (248) 233-4480.
 View services »

 - Career Development Services – Social Security’s Ticket to Work program offers career development services for people with disabilities who want to work.
 The program is free, voluntary and helps people with disabilities progress toward financial independence.
 More info »